– Plant Medicine Therapies at Caya Shobo –

 We have seen the maestros prescribe Aire Sacha to successfully heal inexplicable hearing loss problems (ie hearing loss not attributed to physiological causes and likely trauma induced).

-Ajo Sacha: A powerful Master plant with a long history of traditional use for learning and also for protection and invigoration of the body and to deflect negative energies.
+Ajo Sacha (or Boa Isca in Shipibo): A powerful Master plant with a long history of traditional use for learning and also for protection and invigoration of the body and to deflect negative energies.
 It has analgesic, anti-inflammatory and antiarrythmic properties and the leaves, stems and roots are used extensively (both internally and externally) as a herbal medicine to treat a variety of physical and psychological ailments.
 It strengthens the will, self-esteem and decision making ability.

-Albaquilla (Hyptis mutabilis): A medicinal variety of basil, the leaves of Albaquilla are used as a herbal medicine tea to treat stomach pain and digestive disorders, or may be drank with substantial quantities of water as a cleansing purgative or “vomitivo".
+Albaquilla (or Peitoro Ininti in Shipibo): An aromatic medicinal shrub, the leaves of Albaquilla are used as a herbal medicine tea to treat stomach pain and digestive disorders, or may be drank with substantial quantities of water as a cleansing purgative or “vomitivo".
 The juice of the leaves are used externally to treat tiredness of the eyes, cloudy vision, and to open the visions for Ceremony.

 As a Master Plant Dieta Albaquilla is prescribed for the energetic cleansing power of its perfume (Inin), and especially for cleaning the energy of death or dead spirits.
 Albaquilla is also good for slowly but surely unearthing and clearing away darkness in the body, and bringing abundance to the dieter.